-Move on to the case study of Gandhi - Slide 21.
+Move on to the case study of Gandhi - Slide 19.
 Ask the students to explain how he achieved his aims.

-Key question: Is terrorism necessary?
+Key Question: Is terrorism necessary?

-Conclude this stage by asking the class to consider the Slide 22 question:
+Conclude this stage by asking the class to consider the following questions:

-• If it is rarely effective, then why do people still commit acts of terrorism?
+- If it is not effective, then why do people still commit acts of terrorism? - Are there ever any circumstances where terrorism can be justified?